 A personal advisor will help you, click here

 Greece is located in the south of the Balkans, between the Ionian Sea and the Aegean Sea.
 Nautical tourism is well developed in Greece, thanks to its paradise islands and translucent sea, which makes it a perfect destination for sailing.
-If you don't have your boating licence yet you can choose to sail with a skipper.
+If you don't have your boating licence yet then you can choose to sail with a skipper.

 While wandering through the streets of Athens, taste the delicious Moussaka, the Skordalia and the local Tzatziki, much better than the ones in our supermarkets!
 To finish your meal, try some Baklavas.
 The Greek gastronomy also boasts two well known beverages: Retsina, with a pine nutty flavour, and the famous Ouzo, an alcoholic beverage made with anise.

-Greece, composed of 80% of mountains and high peaks such as Mount Olympus, is a country with an extremely rich cultural background.
+Greece, composed of 80% of mountains and high peaks such as Mount Olympus, is a country with an extremely rich, cultural background.
 Explore beautifully preserved architecture and historic monuments and be prepared for beautiful evenings on the beach and dining next to the sea.
 Athens is not the only great city, don’t forget to discover the major cities like Thessaloniki, Patras, Heraklion and Corfu.
 The smaller cities are also equally charming with their strong cultural influence and untouched beauty.

 Find a yacht (engine or sails) in our top destinations